wlod/experimental-lb-modjk/README.md

 ```
 And that's it!

-You can check the instllation by type
+You can check the installation by type
 ```sh
 $ sudo service apache2 status
 ```